 Eskitis researchers have identified a unique chemical structure from a natural marine organism that specifically targets and kills the malaria parasite.
 The project was named 2007 Project of the Year by the Geneva-based Medicines for Malaria Venture in May 2008, and is now being moved rapidly forward in the drug development pathway.

-The Eskitis Institute is also home to the Queensland-based node of the $148 million Cancer Therapeutics Cooperative Research Centre and the National Centre for Adult Stem Cell Research.
+The Eskitis Institute is also home to the Queensland-based node of the $148 million Cancer Therapeutics Cooperative Research Centre.

 Genomics researchers at the Griffith Health Institute have identified a number of gene variants associated with migraine, breast and skin cancer and have patented vaccine antigens and DNA diagnostic tests.